algorandfoundation/algokit-fullstack-template/examples/production_python_react/projects/production_python_react-contracts/README.md

 If you have opted in to include VSCode launch configurations in your project, you can also use the `Debug TEAL via AlgoKit AVM Debugger` launch configuration to interactively select an available trace file and launch the debug session for your smart contract.

 For information on using and setting up the `AlgoKit AVM Debugger` VSCode extension refer [here](https://github.com/algorandfoundation/algokit-avm-vscode-debugger).
-To install the extension from the VSCode Marketplace, use the following link: [AlgoKit AVM Debugger extension](https://marketplace.visualstudio.com/items?itemName=algorandfoundation.algokit-avm-vscode-debugger).
+To install the extension from the VSCode Marketplace, use the following link: [AlgoKit AVM Debugger extension](https://marketplace.visualstudio.com/items?itemName=algorandfoundation.algokit-avm-vscode-debugger).### Continuous Integration / Continuous Deployment (CI/CD)

+This project uses [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) to define CI/CD workflows, which are located in the [.github/workflows](`../../.github/workflows`) folder.

+> Please note, if you instantiated the project with --workspace flag in `algokit init` it will automatically attempt to move the contents of the `.github` folder to the root of the workspace.

+### AlgoKit Workspaces

+To define custom `algokit project run` commands refer to [documentation](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/project/run.md).
+This allows orchestration of commands spanning across multiple projects within an algokit workspace based project (monorepo).

 #### Setting up GitHub for CI/CD workflow and TestNet deployment